 Shoulder checks involve more team members and quality checks.
 It helps ensure that the entire team is focused and responsible for quality output.
 This sort of “co-testing” leads to more knowledge sharing organically.
 Developers tend to learn a bit more about testing and testers learn a bit more about development and implementation.
 Sometimes a bug is not a bug, it’s intended behaviour.
 There have been many times where I check with a Developer about a bug I am about to report but it ends up being a native limitation or additional requirement from the ones laid out.
-Instead of having to Slack a Developer about this “bug” or even write up a ticket for it, it can be picked up and quickly be addressed during the shoulder check even before the code has been merged.
+Instead of having to Slack a Developer about this “bug” or even write up a ticket for it, it can be picked up and quickly addressed during the shoulder check even before the code has been merged.

-Through these shoulder checks, there is more cross team knowledge on the product and how it functions and is supposed to look.
-Sometimes, due to lack of communication as well as having the UI design not reflected in the ticket acceptance criteria, it tends to cause some misconception on how the product should look like.
+Through these shoulder checks, there is more cross team knowledge on the product and how it’s supposed to function and look.
+Sometimes, due to lack of communication as well as having the UI design not reflected in the ticket acceptance criteria, there can be misconceptions on the agreed designs.
 However, through shoulder checks with the team on how the product should look and function, we avoid creating a bug ticket (check out Jo tan’s article on Creative QA from a Designer’s perspective on Shoulder Checks).

 Additionally, if a feature’s acceptance criteria has been missed while I am testing, I feel a bigger sense of responsibility because that is something that I could have identified earlier during the shoulder checks.

 I’m sure many QAs know this familiar story- it’s 3pm on the last day of the sprint and the features are finally starting to be assigned to you for testing.
 ALL EYES ON YOU.
 That leaves you a two hour window to test and pray features have met at least the critical acceptance criteria before handing the build over to the client.